 Q3: Would you agree that the “depths of oppression” create “heights of character”?
 How does Mandela illustrate this?
 Can you add your own examples to this argument?

-A3: Yes, it can be argued that the depths of oppression can create character heights.
+A3: Yes, it can be argued that the depths of oppression can lead to character growth.
 Mandela illustrates this by highlighting the extraordinary courage, wisdom, and resilience displayed by individuals during times of oppression.
-For example, individuals like Nelson Mandela himself, Mahatma Gandhi, and Martin Luther King Jr. faced extreme adversity and oppression.
+For example, individuals such as Nelson Mandela, Mahatma Gandhi, and Martin Luther King Jr. faced extreme adversity and oppression.
 Still, they emerged as symbols of hope and inspiration through their unwavering commitment to justice and equality.

 My example: Birsa Munda was a tribal leader who fought against British oppression in India during the late 19th century.
 He organised the Santhal community to revolt against the British authorities, witnessing firsthand the injustices and hardships faced by his people under colonial rule.